secdevlowe/PowerShell-Misc/README.md

 # PowerShell
-My collection of PowerShell related tools I've created that contains various scripts, modules, and other related resources.
+A collection of PowerShell related tools I've created that contains various frequently used scripts, modules, and other related resources.